euroscipy/euroscipy_proceedings/papers/23_haenel/23_haenel.rst

 compressor designed initially for in-memory compression.
-Contrary to many other available compressors which operate sequentially on a data buffer, Blosc uses the blocking technique [Alted2009]_ [Alted2010]_ to split the dataset into individual blocks and can then operate on each block, using a different thread per block, so effectively leading to a multithreaded compressor.
-The size of each block typically fits either into the L1 cache (lower compression levels, i.e. up to 6) or into L2 cache (higher compression levels, i.e. larger than 6).
-As in modern CPUs L1 and L2 are typically non-shared between other cores, this normally leads to an optimal performance during multi-thread operation.
+Contrary to many other available compressors which operate sequentially on a data buffer, Blosc uses the blocking technique [Alted2009]_ [Alted2010]_ to split the dataset into individual blocks.
+It can then operate on each block using a different thread which effectively leads to a multithreaded compressor.
+The block size is chosen such that it either fits into a typical L1 cache (for compression levels up to 6) or L2 cache (for compression levels larger than 6) In modern CPUs L1 and L2 are typically non-shared between other cores, and so this choice of block size leads to an optimal performance during multi-thread operation.

 Also, Blosc features a shuffle filter [Alted2009]_ (p.71) which may reshuffle multi-byte elements, e.g. 8 byte doubles, by